Westbrook, Beal hit late 3s, Wizards stunt Nets 149-146 - WHIZ News

 With Washington down 146-141, Beal hit a 3-pointer with 8.1 seconds left.
 Garrison Matthews deflected Joe Harris’ inbounds pass to Westbrook and he made a 3 with 4.3 seconds left for a 147-146 lead.

+“I couldn’t guard a stick today,” Irving said.
+“They were going right around me, and I was getting frustrated, but they kept attacking.”

-Harris scored a career-high 30 points, and Irving had 26 for Brooklyn.
+Harris scored a career-high 30 points, and Irving had 26 for Brooklyn which led by as many as 18.
 The Nets had won four in a row.

 James Harden sat out because of a thigh contusion, the first game he has missed since being traded from Houston to Brooklyn on Jan.
 13.

+“It’s not looking great defensively for our team, giving up that many points,” Durant said after Washington shot 51.9% for the game.

-Westbrook has set season scoring highs in back-to-back games.
+Westbrook has set season scoring highs in consecutive games.
 He entered the game averaging 18.9 points, his lowest output since his second season in 2009-10.

+“That’s part of leadership,” Westbrook said about playing hard every time out on the court.
+“It’s a part of my responsibility as a leader to bring it every single night.
+I take pride in that because I don’t think that everybody does that in sports.”

 The Wizards are 1-4 since resuming play after a 13-day layoff that included six postponements due to COVID-19 related issues.